Configuring the Database Connection

 Download and Restore the Demo Project

 At this point, the bare minimum requirements to start utilizing the SECS/GEM module have been met.
 However, there is a free SECS/GEM Demo Project available from the Downloads page in the Extra's tab on the Inductive Automation website: https://inductiveautomation.com/downloads/extra-material.
-This demo project contains resouces to allow you to start interacting with the SECS/GEM module.
-If you wish to install the demo project, first download the project, and then restore the "secsgemdemoproject.proj" by going Configure > System > Project section of the Gateway webpage.
+This demo project contains resouces to Ignition Exchange that can be very helpful.
+This demo project contains resources that allow you to start interacting with the SECS/GEM module.
+If you wish to install the demo project, first download the project, and then restore the "secsgemdemoproject.proj" by going Config > System > Project section of the Gateway Webpage.
 More information can be found on the Project Restore page for how to restore a project.

 Using the SECS/GEM Demo Project